Fraud Red Flags You Should Recognize at Workputri

 - Tendency to control problems individually and not share the problem with subordinates or other superiors.

 - Heightened anger, suspicious, and defensive behavior.

-- The ‘wheeler-dealer’ attitude, which is aggressive, cunning, or immoral methods of managing a business.
+- The ‘wheeler-dealer’ attitude is an aggressive, cunning, or immoral method of managing a business.

 - Complaints about salaries that are not according to their desire.

 - Refuse to take their vacation leave.

 - Having problems with the workplace or previous workplace.

 While employees need to recognize and understand these red flags, they also need the company’s support to report the red flags.
 The faster the potential for fraud is detected, the smaller the potential loss.

 Integrity Indonesia has been trusted by clients to provide the Canary Whistleblowing System service which is an early detection tool for fraud.
 The Canary WBS allows for the safe reporting of violations with the choice of anonymity.